 Property owner fined over $90,000 for persistently not complying with removal order

-A property owner was fined $93,400 at the Kwun Tong Magistrates' Courts last week for persistently failing to comply with a removal order under the Buildings Ordinance (Cap 123) (BO).
+A property owner was convicted and fined over $90,000 at Tuen Mun Magistrates' Courts last week for persistently failing to comply with a removal order issued under the Buildings Ordinance (BO) (Cap.
+123).

-Since the owner did not comply with the order, the owner was prosecuted by the BD in 2016 and fined over $40,000 upon conviction at Kwun Tong Magistrates' Courts.
-However, the owner persisted in not complying with the order and the BD instigated prosecution against him for the second time.
-The owner was convicted again and heavily fined $93,400 on August 27.
+Failing to comply with the removal order, the owner was prosecuted by the BD in 2013 and 2015 and was fined about $95,000 in total upon conviction at Tuen Mun Magistrates' Courts.
+As the owner persisted in not complying with the removal order, the owner was prosecuted by the BD for the third time and was convicted again and fined $95,500 on April 29.

-"UBWs may adversely affect the structural and fire safety of a building, leading to serious consequences.
-Owners must comply with the removal orders without further delay.
-The BD will continue to take enforcement action against owners who have failed to comply with the removal orders (including instigation of prosecution) so as to achieve a deterrent effect," a spokesman for the BD said today (September 4).
+A spokesman for the BD said today (May 5), "UBWs may adversely affect the structural and fire safety of a building, leading to serious consequences.
+Owners must comply with the removal orders without delay.
+The BD will continue to take enforcement action against owners who have failed to comply with the removal orders (including instigation of prosecution) so as to ensure building safety."

 Failure to comply with a removal order without reasonable excuse is a serious offence under the BO.
 The maximum penalty upon conviction is one year's imprisonment and a fine of $200,000, and a further fine of $20,000 for each day that the offence continues.